 Using the facility

-The facility was funded by the UK Civil Aviation Authority.
-The facility has also been used on projects involving the European Joint Aviation Authorities, Transport Canada, Boeing, Airbus and British Airways.
-Several large programmes of research have been undertaken for a consortium of European operators, Manufacturers and regulators.
+The facility was funded by the UK Civil Aviation Authority and has also been used on projects involving the European Joint Aviation Authorities, Transport Canada, Boeing, Airbus and British Airways.
+Several large programmes of research have been undertaken for a consortium of European operators, manufacturers and regulators.

 Research trials in both simulators are filmed using a range of video recording equipment, and cameras are located as required.
 Video footage can be taken in conditions of darkness using infra-red lighting and IR sensitive cameras.
 Thermal imaging cameras can be used to obtain footage where non-toxic theatrical smoke has been introduced into the cabin(s).
 A video editing suite is also available, with time-coding equipment, to analyse research footage.